 Improving outcomes | Healing harms

 We were the first to bring to public attention critical issues that adversely affect patients and families in their hospital experiences and proposed concrete solutions to address them, such as the mandatory reporting of medical errors, ending taxpayer support for the physician liability scheme of the Canadian Medical Protective Association, providing patients free access to their medical records and strengthening safety protocols for obtaining do not resuscitate (DNR) orders.
+We were the first to call for the formal rating of hospitals based on patient service, family support and the reduction of medical errors and the first to call for trauma-informed training of hospital officials and legal counsel dealing with complaints about medical errors.
 The Center for Patient Protection conceived, designed and developed numerous patient safety tools based on the lived experiences of thousands of patients and families, such as our groundbreaking 3Rs for Safer Care and our unique patient and family engagement trigger tool.
 We were the first to publicly identify medical errors as the third leading cause of death in Canada years before it was recognized by mainstream healthcare and patient safety communities.
 Our revelations about abuses involving the drug Seroquel resulted in enhanced reporting of its use and changed practices that reduced administration of the drug in long-term care settings.

 We’re not aiming to defy gravity.
 We’re just trying to land caring and compassion where they are most needed in the everyday world.